Program ASMPIC

 asmpic <source file> <opt1> ... <optN>

-This program is a wrapper around the Microchip MPASMWIN assembler.
+This program is a wrapper around the Microchip MPASM assembler.
 The

 assembler always sets the program status code to zero, whether errors were